 FOMC policy update: Fed signals that the worst is behind the U.S.

-Policymakers at the Federal Reserve on Wednesday signaled that the worst of the pandemic-induced recession had passed as its summary of economic projections and “dot plot” rate forecast both implied that the zero interest-rate policy would remain in place throughout the central bank’s forecast horizon ...
-READ MORE >
+Policymakers at the Federal Reserve on Wednesday signaled that the worst of the pandemic-induced recession has passed as its summary of economic projections and “dot plot” rate forecast both implied that the zero interest rate policy will remain in place until the end of 2022. … READ MORE >